Do Go On - 369 - The Night Witches

 If he'd taken off, it would have been scary.

-Similar length time to the ones who did make it, I should say.
+Similar length of time to the ones who did make it, I should say.

-Yeah, to the ones who did make it.
+Yeah, to the ones who did make it, amazing achievement.

-of the world.
-He noted that the 4,036-mile non-stop flight was longer than Charles Lindbergh's
+He noted that the 4,036-mile non-stop flight was longer than Charles Lindbergh's transatlantic flight

 and far exceeded any non-stop aerial journey made by women at that point.

-Wilson continues, In Moscow later that month, Lazar M. Kaganovich, the Commissar of Heavy Industry,
+Wilson continues, in Moscow later that month, Lazar M. Kaganovic, the commissar of heavy industry,

 faded the trio at a glittering reception.